scottgriv/Launch-Portals/README.md

 11. `static/files` - place your files for your **file** portal types here.
 12. `static/images` - place your images for your **photo** portal types here.
 13. `netlify/functions/fetchMetadata.js` - server side function for requesting site metadata using [Microlink API](https://microlink.io/).
+13. `netlify.toml` - used to setup the Netlify directory above for the server side.
 14. In the root directory, you can also edit the `gatsby-config.js` file to change the site metadata, colors, titles, and other information.

 ## Portals